 Minton Tile Ceiling at Bethesda Terrace

-Bethesda Terrace Arcade was created in the 1860s as a part of the Park's main architectural feature.
+Bethesda Terrace Arcade was created in the 1860s and is one of the Park's main architectural features.
 A grand staircase connects the Mall to the subterranean arcade.

 It was conceived to be an ornate interior that would act as a distinct counterpart to the open terrace and Lake.
 The highlight of the arcade is the magnificent Minton Tile ceiling designed by British-born architect and designer, Jacob Wrey Mould, who also conceived of the decorative carvings throughout the Terrace.